CanAISolutions/canai-cursor-codex-v6.1.4/docs/ideal-cx-thread-v2-emotional-sovereignty.md

 > "This system doesn't just know me — it believes in me more than I believe in myself."
 > "Every time I use it, I discover something new about my own vision."
 > "This isn't AI — this is my future self, reaching back to guide me."
+> **"I finally understand why this feels different — I can see the difference."**

 This is not aspiration.
 This is **inevitability**.
 Every element here exists to make the impossible feel effortless.